 Is Seasonal Affective Disorder (SAD) A Myth?

 Many people experience distressing mental health symptoms in certain climates or during certain types of weather.
-Others may feel that changing seasons trigger a disaccord with their environment and mood.
-Although not its own category in the DSM-5, seasonal affective disorder (SAD) is a recurring major depressive disorder with a seasonal pattern.
+Others may find that changing seasons trigger a disaccord with their environment and mood.
+Although not its own category in the DSM-5, seasonal affective disorder (SAD) is a recurring major depressive disorder with a seasonal pattern, with symptoms similar to major depressive disorder.

 While many people experience symptoms of this affective condition, others may believe it is a myth or should not be considered in treatment.
 Learning more about SAD and how it might impact you can be beneficial when understanding whether the condition is a "myth."